CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

 - Two properties with names `temperature ℃` and `temperature ℉` would both map to `metadata.temperature`, so the behavior is undefined

-When using the Point Cloud (`.pnts`) format in Model`, per-point properties are transcoded as property attributes.
+When using the Point Cloud (`.pnts`) format, per-point properties are transcoded as property attributes.
 These property IDs follow the same convention.

 ## `MetadataClass` struct